hololeo/click-n-clone/README.md

    This starts a local server on port 5000 that will handle the repository cloning.

     **Note:** The cloned repository will be placed in directory 'github_clones' in the same directory where the server script is run.
+If this work has been helpful to you, you can support it for free by clicking ⭐ to star the repository.
 3. **Set up the bookmarklet**:
    - Copy the code below.
    - Create a new bookmark in your browser.